Who May Qualify for Semaglutide? Eligibility Requirements

 The Bottom Line on Eligibility

-Most adults with a BMI of 30+ or BMI of 27+ with weight-related health conditions will qualify for semaglutide.
-The key is working with a legitimate healthcare provider who can properly evaluate your individual situation.
+Many adults with a BMI of 30 or higher, or a BMI of 27 or higher plus a relevant weight-related condition, may qualify for semaglutide evaluation.
+The key is working with a legitimate healthcare provider who can assess whether the treatment fits your medical history, current risks, and treatment goals.

 Don't self-diagnose or self-prescribe.
 A proper medical evaluation ensures semaglutide is safe and appropriate for your specific circumstances.